 All U.S. citizens should carefully monitor U.S. government notices and local and international media outlets for information about changing security conditions and alerts to shelter in place.
 Those choosing to remain in Ukraine should exercise caution due to the potential for military attacks, crime, civil unrest, and consult the Department’s latest security alerts.

 The security situation throughout Ukraine remains volatile.
 U.S. citizens in Ukraine should stay vigilant and take appropriate steps to increase their security awareness.
 Know the location of your closest shelter or protected space.
 In the event of mortar or rocket fire, follow the instructions from local authorities and seek shelter immediately.
 If you feel your current location is no longer safe, you should carefully assess the potential risks involved in moving to a different location.

 U.S. citizens seeking emergency assistance should email KyivACS@state.gov for assistance.
-The U.S. government will not be able to evacuate U.S. citizens from Ukraine.
 Please review what the U.S. government can and cannot do to assist you in a crisis overseas.
 U.S. citizens may seek consular services, including requests for repatriation loans, passports, and visa services, at U.S. embassies and consulates in neighboring countries.

 On February 24, the Ukrainian government declared a state of emergency.
 Each province (oblast) will decide on the measures to be implemented according to local conditions.
 Measures could include curfews, restrictions on the freedom of movement, ID verification, and increased security inspections, among other measures.
 Follow any state of emergency measures imposed in your oblast.

 Read the country information page for additional information on travel to Ukraine.

 Travel to High-Risk Areas

-If you are not currently in Ukraine but choose to disregard the travel advisory not to enter Ukraine, you should consider taking the following steps prior to travel:
+If you choose to disregard the Travel Advisory and travel to Ukraine, you should consider taking the following steps: